 It feels like the holiday season arrives earlier each year; in the Netherlands, however, the holiday season does indeed start earlier than in the United States.
 The traditional arrival (intocht) of Sinterklaas, the Dutch Santa Claus, in mid-November lends a festive air to the city.
 Sint's name day is celebrated on December 5; the day is marked by an abundance of indoor activities, from museum exhibits to live performances that abound midway into the cultural season.

 While in the region, visitors can also revel in the quintessential coziness of a hot drink amid the warm patina of an Amsterdam brown cafe.
 If you are planning on visiting Amsterdam in November for the holiday season, here are some things to keep in mind:

 - The tourist crowds have vanished, so intrepid November visitors have the run of Amsterdam's popular attractions and restaurants.

-- Airfares and hotel rates are at off-peak rates for a more affordable travel experience
+- Airfares and hotel rates are at off-peak rates, offering a more affordable travel experience.

-- The winter holiday season kicks off with Sinterklaas' arrival in the Netherlands, and special holiday events, markets, and treats abound
+- The winter holiday season kicks off with Sinterklaas' arrival in the Netherlands, and special holiday events, markets, and cuisine-related treats abound.

-- The days are quite short; by the end of November, the sun sets at about 4:30 p.m.
+- The days are quite short; by the end of November, the sun sets around 4:30 p.m.

-- November can be blustery, with winds up to 50 mph, with frequent showers
+- November can be blustery, with frequent showers and winds up to 50 mph.

 November Weather and Daylight